 - 7.2% growth

 - FDI Inflow:

-India’s institutional shortcomings continue to undermine the foundations for long-term economic development.
-In the absence of a well-functioning legal and regulatory framework, corruption throughout the economy is becoming a more serious drag on the emergence of a more dynamic private sector.
-The state’s presence in the economy remains extensive through state-owned enterprises and wasteful subsidy programs that result in chronically high budget deficits.
+India’s long-standing institutional shortcomings continue to undermine the momentum for economic development.
+In the absence of a well-functioning legal and regulatory framework, corruption remains a serious impediment to the emergence of a more dynamic private sector.
+The state’s presence in the economy remains extensive through state-owned enterprises.

-The top income tax rate is 30.9 percent (30 percent plus an education tax of 3 percent), and the top corporate tax rate is 33.99 percent with a 7.5 percent surcharge and a 3 percent education tax.
-The overall tax burden equals 7.4 percent of GDP.
-Government spending amounts to 27.1 percent of total domestic output, and the budget remains in chronic deficit.
+The top individual income tax rate is 30.9 percent (including an education tax).
+The top corporate tax rate is 34.6 percent.
+The overall tax burden equals 16.7 percent of GDP.
+Government spending amounts to 27 percent of total domestic output, and the budget remains in chronic deficit.
 Progress in reforming subsidy programs over the past year has been slow.
 Public debt is equivalent to 65 percent of GDP.

-Organizing new investment and production remains a burdensome process.
-Launching a business takes more than 25 days on average, and licensing requirements cost over 15 times the level of average annual income.
+Organizing new investment and production remains burdensome.
+Launching a business takes more than 25 days on average, and licensing requirements are costly.
 The underdeveloped labor market lacks efficiency, and the informal sector remains an important source of employment.
-In 2014, the government scrapped plans to impose price controls on a range of products, and monetary stability has weakened notably.
+In 2014, the government scrapped plans to impose price controls on a range of branded generic drugs and lifted state control of diesel prices.

 India’s average tariff rate is 7 percent.
 Numerous non-tariff barriers impede the free flow of goods and services.
 Government procurement policies favor domestic firms.
 Foreign investment in many sectors of the economy is capped.
 State-owned institutions dominate the financial sector, and foreign participation is limited.
 In public-sector banks, troubled assets account for about 10 percent of total assets.